cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ### C. Attachment Downloader
 The downloader will use attachmentlog content to retrieve data from many peers.
 It will random walk on relays, but will focus on peers.
 Once connected, it will graphsync the data sections.
 The download coins payment structure is charge per attachment graphsync block.
-Therefore, the more peers paralell connections, the fast it is, the more expensive.
+Therefore, the more peers paralell connections, the fast it is, the more expensive. find file relay; find peers. each node maintain one relay connection to state, and another relay to file. file relay will response with the content it holds, not blocks.